Office: Buchanan C459

 2008-09 UBC Killam Teaching Prize Recipient

 Richard Price (Ph.D., Cornell) specializes in international relations.
 His research interests focus on the role of norms in world politics, particularly norms limiting warfare; constructivist international relations theory; normative international relations theory; and the politics of international law.
 His publications include the co-authored, Special Responsibilities: Global Problems and American Power (Cambridge University Press, 2012), Moral Limit and Possibility in World Politics (Cambridge University Press, 2008), The United Nations and Global Security (with Mark Zacher, co-editor, 2004), The Chemical Weapons Taboo (Cornell University Press, 1997), and numerous articles in International Organization, World Politics, International Security, European Journal of International Relations, and the Review of International Studies among others.
 His teaching interests include courses on world politics, ethics and norms in world politics, and international relations theory.

 I make my teaching evaluations available on the Faculty of Arts website; to view them, login here.

 Adam Bower (entering class of 2006): SSHRC Doctoral Fellowship Recipient and Simons Foundation / DFAIT Graduate Research Award in Disarmament, Non-Proliferation and Arms Control (2008).
 Ph.D.
 Dissertation: "Norm Development Without the Great Powers?
 Assessing the Anti-Personnel Mine Ban Treaty and the Rome Statute of the International Criminal Court" successfully defended Dec.7, 2012.
-Adam was a Max Weber Post-Doctoral Fellow at the European University Institute, Florence, Italy, and is now SSHRC Post-Doctoral Fellow at Oxford University, and is now Lecturer at the University of St. Andrews.
+Adam was a Max Weber Post-Doctoral Fellow at the European University Institute, Florence, Italy, SSHRC Post-Doctoral Fellow at Oxford University, and is now Lecturer at the University of St. Andrews.

 Daisaku Higashi (entering class of 2006).
 University Graduate Fellowship Recipient (2006-07), Killam Predoctoral Fellowship recipient (2009-10), and Toyota Foundation Research Grant for field research in Afghanistan and East Timor (2008).
 Ph.D.
 Dissertation: "The Challenges of Constructing Legitimacy in Peacebuilding” successfully examined July 26, 2012.
 Daisaku is Associate Professor, the University of Tokyo.